 Welcome to the Bethesda Methodist Chapel website.

-Phase Two of the restoration of Bethesda Chapel will be completed very soon and the chapel is now open again to visitors.
+Phase Two of the restoration of Bethesda Chapel is now completed and the chapel is open again to visitors.
 The Friends of Bethesda welcome organised visits to the chapel by established groups and schools.

 Prince Charles & Camilla visit Bethesda Methodist Chapel.